Belgium crowned FIFA Team of the Year again

-Belgium have been crowned FIFA's Team of the Year for finishing top of the world rankings for the second December in a row.

-Roberto Martinez's side will end 2019 at the top of the standings after winning all 10 of their international 'A' matches this year to secure qualification for Euro 2020.
+Roberto Martinez's side will end 2019 at the top of the standings after winning all 10 of its international 'A' matches this year to secure qualification for Euro 2020.

-World champions France conclude the year in second place, with Brazil third, England fourth and Uruguay fifth.
+World champion France concludes the year in second place, with Brazil third, England fourth and Uruguay fifth.

 World Cup runners-up Croatia and Nations League Finals winners Portugal join Spain, Argentina and Colombia in the top 10.